 - There are no procedural problems.
 This involves checking that the author is not violating the journal’s policy.
 Some examples of such behaviour include resubmit an unrevised version of a previously rejected article, possibly with a new title, or exceeding a publication quota (e.g., submitting more than one article per year, or whatever policy the journal has in place).

-Papers that are obviously unpublishable or very unlikely to survive peer-review are rejected by the editor (or “desk rejected”).
+If a papers is obviously unpublishable or very unlikely to survive peer-review, the editor will reject it.
+This is sometimes called a “desk rejection”.
 The remaining papers are then sent to peer reviewers.
 This page has a useful checklist of things you should watch out for in order to avoid a desk rejection.

 Selecting peer reviewers

 Peer reviewers have two roles.
 One is to help you, the authors, to present your work in the best possible way.
 To do this, they will identify any weaknesses in your article, and suggest ways to improve the paper.
-Sometimes this role also requires the peer reviewers to prevent you from coming forward into public discourse with ideas that are not ready to be shared.
+Sometimes this role also requires the peer reviewers to prevent you from coming forward into public discourse with ideas that are not ready for sharing.
 Their second role is to protect the integrity of the scholarly record.
-In this sense, they are like gate-keepers, whose job is to ensure that papers are published only when they meet a threshold of academic rigour.
+In this sense, they are like gate-keepers, whose job is to ensure that journals only publish papers when they meet a threshold of academic rigour.

 In more prosaic terms, peer reviewers help editors decide which articles to publish.
 They do so by carefully reading your work, and evaluating its novelty, rigour, and clarity.
 It is not normally part of a peer-reviewer’s remit to copy-edit your work, or check it for plagiarism, but many do.